mypebble/mapped-fields/README.md

 - `mapped_fields.fields.URLField`

-All fields work as in Django, but take a mandatory extra argument `field_names`
+All fields work as in Django, but take a mandatory extra argument `field_names` -- a list or tuple of field names to map from the source data into the field.

 Testing